Hedonic Seat Arrangement Problems: Introduction

 \subsection{Related work}

 A {\em hedonic game} is a non-transferable utility game regarding coalition forming, where each agent's utility depends on the identity of the other agents in the same coalition~\cite{Dreze1980,Bogomolnaia2002}.
-It includes the \textsc{Stable Matching} problem~\cite{Handbook2016}. \textsc{Seat Arrangement} can be considered a hedonic game of arrangement on a graph.
+It includes the \textsc{Stable Matching} problem~\cite{GS1962,GI1989,Manlove2013,Handbook2016}. \textsc{Seat Arrangement} can be considered a hedonic game of arrangement on a graph.

-Several graph-based variants of hedonic games have been proposed in the literature, see e.g.~\cite{Branzei2009,Branzei2011,Gairing2010,Aziz2013,Igarashi2016}.
+Several graph-based variants of hedonic games have been proposed in the literature, see e.g.~\cite{Aziz2013,Branzei2009,Branzei2011,GairingS19,Igarashi2016,Okubo2019}.
 However, they typically utilize graphs to define the preferences of agents, and both the preferences and coalitions define the utilities of agents.
 On the other hand, in \textsc{Seat Arrangement}, the preferences are defined independently of a graph and the utility of an agent is determined by an arrangement in a graph (more precisely, the preferences for the assigned neighbors in the graph).

-A major direction of research about hedonic games is the computational complexity of the problems to find desirable solutions such as a solution with maximum social welfare and a stable solution~\cite{Bogomolnaia2002,Aziz2013}. \cite{Peters2016} and \cite{Hanaka2019} investigate the parameterized complexity of hedonic games for several graph parameters (e.g., treewidth).
-For the local search complexity, Gairing and Savani study the PLS-completeness of finding a stable solution~\cite{Gairing2010,Gairing2011}.
+A major direction of research about hedonic games is the computational complexity of the problems to find desirable solutions such as a solution with maximum social welfare and a stable solution~\cite{Bogomolnaia2002,Aziz2013}. \revised{Peters \cite{Peters2016} and Hanaka et al.\cite{Hanaka2019,HM2022,HanakaIO25} investigate the parameterized complexity of various types of hedonic games for several graph parameters (e.g., treewidth).} For the local search complexity, Gairing and Savani study the PLS-completeness of finding a stable solution~\cite{GairingS19}.
 In terms of mechanism design and algorithmic game theory, many researchers study the price of anarchy, the price of stability, and the price of fairness~\cite{Noam2007,Bertsimas2011,Handbook2016,Bilo2018}.

+Possibly the closest relative of \textsc{Seat Arrangement} among hedonic games is \textsc{Stable Matching}.
+In this problem, agents are partitioned into pairs under preferences~\cite{GS1962,Noam2007,Handbook2016}.
+One of the most famous \textsc{Stable Matching} variants is \textsc{Stable Marriage}.
+The Gale-Shapley algorithm solves \textsc{Stable Marriage} instances in the standard setting in polynomial time.
+So far, many variants of \textsc{Stable Matching} have been considered in the literature, including \textsc{Stable Marriage} and \textsc{Stable Roommate}~\cite{GS1962,Irving1994,IRVING1985,Irving2002,Handbook2016}.